sinteur/Rocket.Chat.Monitoring/README.md

 Grafana will be running in a docker container that is connected to the monitoring network that you setup previously  (prometheus should be now running and connected to this monitoring network from step 3).

-First thing we need to do is to create a persistent storage volume for the grafana container to use for data storage.
+First thing you need to do is to create a persistent storage volume for the grafana container to use for data storage.

 ```
    docker volume create grafana-storage